 Impacts and Outcomes

 Since its launch in 2008, the Improving Patient Care (IPC) program has made a significant difference in the access to and delivery of care to American Indians and Alaska Natives.
-Today, some 174 facilities (78 federal, 71 Tribal and 25 Urban Indian Programs) have participated in the IPC program.
 Here are some of our facilities’ extraordinary success stories:

 In early April, the Great Plains Area provided IPC – MS training to facilities in its Pine Ridge Service Unit in South Dakota and soon began seeing increases in empanelment rates.
 This graphic shows changes from April through September 2016 at Pine Ridge Hospital, Kyle Health Center and Wanblee Health Center.